 - Articles and links to topics of interest to grant writers

 - Analysis of sponsor policies, financials and activities

 - Suggestions for successful team and consortium building efforts

 Contact Doug Bornemann if you would like to view past issues of Research Development & Grant Writing News.
 Find below the highlights of the current issue.

-- May 2023 Select List of Humanities, HSS, and Arts Opportunities & News – We list funding opportunities for scholars in the humanities, social sciences and the arts.
+- November 2023 Select List of Humanities, HSS, and Arts Opportunities & News – We list funding opportunities for scholars in the humanities, social sciences, and the arts.

 - A New NEH Initiative: “Humanities Perspectives on Artificial Intelligence” – We discuss a new NIH-wide initiative for humanities scholars to investigate the assumptions underlying the current development of AI and its implications for future policy and practice.